orai-nlp/low-scaling-laws/README.md

 Acknowledgements
 -------------------
-If you use this benchmark please cite the following paper:
+If you use these corpora, datasets or models please cite the following paper:

 - G. Urbizu, I. San Vicente, X. Saralegi, R. Agerri, A. Soroa.
 Scaling Laws for BERT in Low-Resource Settings.
 Findings of the Association for Computational Linguistics: ACL 2023.
 July, 2023.
 Toronto, Canada